kvn-la/BYOBYOK/README.md

 **First session:** the device boots to a file browser.
 Pick `[ New file ]`, type, hit ESC → Save.
-Copy a dictionary to the card as `/wordlist.txt` (any standard word list) to enable spell check.
+Copy a dictionary to the card as `/wordlist.txt` (any standard word list (tested with https://github.com/dwyl/english-words) to enable spell check.
 Optionally drop books on the card as `.txt` — `tools/epub2txt.py` converts EPUBs.

 ## Usage